Shoulder Problems and Injuries

 - Do not use alcohol or other drugs before participating in sports or when operating a motor vehicle or other equipment.

 - Don't carry objects that are too heavy.
+Make sure children and teenagers use school bags and backpacks correctly.

 - Avoid catching falling objects.